 Plastics such as PEG and silicone are commonplace in conventional cosmetics.
 They come either in the form of microplastics or - and unfortunately very often - water-soluble and liquid.
 Either way, they go straight into the water cycle.
 With a decision for natural cosmetics you don't go along with it, because plastic in the product is taboo.

-☝️ You can find out more about why plastic has no place in cosmetics under There is so much plastic in your cosmetics.
+☝️ You can find out more about why plastic has no place in cosmetics under So much plastic is in your cosmetics .

 Tip 6: Be cool – reduce your hot water consumption

 Producing hot water greatly increases energy consumption.
 Not only because a lot of water usually has to run through before it comes out warm from the tap, but above all because heating requires a lot of energy.
 And hot water is not necessary to wash your hands thoroughly, because you use soap for that.
-Too hot water puts unnecessary stress on skin and hair.
+Water that is too hot puts unnecessary strain on skin and hair .
 In fact, a nice, cold rinse works like a shine treatment for the mane, because it smoothes the dandruff.

-☝️Conclusion: If you want to save energy at home, the hot water consumption is the second most important factor after the heating - skin and hair will thank you for the mild temperatures.
+☝️ Conclusion: If you want to save energy at home, the hot water consumption is the second most important adjustment screw after the heating - skin and hair will thank you for the mild temperatures.

 With many cleaning agents, a strong chemical smell hits your nose as soon as you spray them on.
-But it also works naturally, namely with ecological cleaning agents.
-I'm a fan of Sonett products, especially Sonett Scouring Powder.
-This replaces a variety of other means and makes everything spotless, from the ceramic hob to the bathtub.
-It cleans on the basis of purely plant-based surfactants and, according to the manufacturer, is 100% biodegradable - and that with only 7 ingredients.
+But it can also be done naturally, namely with ecological cleaning agents .
+I am a fan of Sonett products, especially Sonett Scouring Powder .
+This replaces a variety of other means and makes everything from the ceramic hob to the bathtub spotless.
+It cleans on the basis of purely plant-based surfactants and, according to the manufacturer, is 100% biodegradable - and that with only 7 ingredients...

 Tip 8: Shop consciously

-For example towels made from organic cotton - of course only when your old ones are really worn out.
+For example towels made of organic cotton - of course only when your old ones are really worn out.
 Why organic?
 Cultivation is less invasive for the environment because no toxic chemicals and genetically modified seeds are used.
-The label Armedangels explained it nicely if you want to know more.
+The label Armedangels explained it nicely if you want to know more about it.

 And how often do you let yourself be tempted by pretty, colorful packaging or influencers to buy another bright yellow nail polish because the belles of this world recently had it on their fingers on Instagram.
 And at home you realize that the color üüü doesn't suit you at all.
-So better hesitate once more and only buy more when a product is running out.
+So it is better to hesitate once more and only buy more when a product is running low.
 It's also a waste of money if it crumbles away in the closet.

 Receive useful skin care tips twice a month for a better skin balance and relaxed skin.